 The now 32-year-old had roped in his wife Sarah Ang and sister Nicole Chong, to come onboard to help grow the company.

 Both of them are embalmers with the company; and as the founder and funeral director, Elson oversees the day-to-day operations.

 A Day In The Life Of A Young Embalmer

-At the tender age of 19, Nicole joined his brother’s company to be an embalmer despite no formal training in the field.
+At the tender age of 19, Nicole joined her brother’s company to be an embalmer despite no formal training in the field.